Here we look at the law in relation to acts of sexual violence that are covered by the Indian Penal Code, 1860 (IPC).

 How is human trafficking defined under the IPC?

-Section 370 of the IPC defines it as the action or practice of transporting people illegally or without their consent across areas mainly to be used in the labour or commercial sex industry.
+Section 370 of the IPC defines human trafficking as the action or practice of transporting people illegally or without their consent across areas mainly to be used in the labour or commercial sex industry.
 The Immoral Traffic (Prevention) Act, 1956 is the law regulating human trafficking in India.

 How is rape defined under the IPC?